ct-Open-Source/ct-Smart-Home/README.md

 ## Security

+**Never** make c't-Smart-Home available from outside of your network without following these following steps.
+In any case you should limit the access by enabling password protection!

 None of the services are protected by authorization mechanisms by default.
 This is not optimal, but a compromise to make it easier for beginners.
-To secure Node-RRD have a look at their [documentation about "Securing Node-RED"](https://nodered.org/docs/user-guide/runtime/securing-node-red).
+To secure Node-RED have a look at their [documentation about "Securing Node-RED"](https://nodered.org/docs/user-guide/runtime/securing-node-red).
 It will show you how to enable a mandatory login.

 Zigbee2Mqtts web frontend also provides an authentication mechanism.
 It's described in their [documentation of the frontend](https://www.zigbee2mqtt.io/information/frontend.htm).